Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Can Cats Eat Sweet Potatoes?

-Strictly speaking, cats can eat sweet potatoes because they are not toxic, either when raw or cooked.
-However, although they are high in fiber and do contain protein, this ingredient is not considered beneficial to cats.
-It does not meet the nutritional profile of cat food, because the cat is an obligate carnivore and a species-specific diet would be made up primarily of meat and meat-based products.
+Strictly speaking, cats can eat sweet potatoes because the unspoiled ones are not toxic.
+However, although it provides some fiber and protein, this ingredient is mainly a carbohydrate source and is therefore not considered beneficial to cats.
+It does not meet the nutritional profile for cat food because the cat is an obligate carnivore, and a species-specific diet would be made up primarily of meat and meat-based products.

-Although raw sweet potato is not toxic to cats, it has an increased likelihood of giving your cat diarrhea, so if you must feed sweet potato to your cats, it is best to boil it and then feed a very limited amount.
+Although unspoiled sweet potato is not toxic to cats, it has an increased likelihood of giving your cat diarrhea, so if you must feed sweet potato to your cats, it is best to boil it and then feed them a very limited amount.

 Featured Image by: Brett_Hondow, Pixabay